yanBrandao/Unity3D-Test/README.md

 # Unity3D-Test

-This project include a mini game with base physics of Puzzle Bobble game and a scenario colored and animated by vertex.
+This project includes a Puzzle Bubble physics based mini game and a colorful scenario animated by vertex.

 ## Running the application